-Amongst the 115 working respondents interviewed, 22% stated that they are the primary earners for their households.
+Amongst the 115 working respondents interviewed, 22 per cent stated that they are the primary earners for their households.
 In many cases, employment problems associated with the male members of the family or retirement have created this situation.
-For the majority 78% respondents who were working, the income earned from their work was additional to a primary source of income.
-Only 10 women amongst the respondent pool reported increase in household tensions after they started working.
-However, once asked about other known families, close to half the respondents said they had heard of conflict in other families due to women working.
+For the majority 78 per cent respondents who were working, the income earned from their work was not seen as accruing to their household's primary income.
+Table 10 summarizes this.